jolairduk/jolairduk/README.md

 <!-- LICENSE -->
 ## License

 Distributed under the MIT License.
-See <a href="https://github.com/jolairduk/jolairduk/blob/main/LICENSE.txt">LICENSE.txt</a> for more information.
+See [LICENSE.txt](https://github.com/jolairduk/jolairduk/blob/main/LICENSE.txt) for more information.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>